 Literacy Across the Curriculum

-Our school is committed to raising standards of literacy in all its students, through a coordinated approach.
+Our school is committed to raising standards of literacy in all its pupils, through a coordinated approach.
 Every teacher has a role to play in this process.

 Our Approach to Literacy

-Poor literacy can be a huge barrier to students in terms of accessing the curriculum, therefore at Northfield School we believe all students have the right to quality teaching of literacy in order to fully access the curriculum.
-Regardless of students’ perceived ability and self-confidence, their literacy skills should be constantly challenged in order to make accelerated progress across the curriculum.
+Poor literacy can be a huge barrier to students in terms of accessing the curriculum, therefore at Northfield School we believe all pupils have the right to quality teaching of literacy in order to fully access the curriculum.
+Regardless of pupils’ perceived ability and self-confidence, their literacy skills should be constantly challenged in order to make accelerated progress across the curriculum.

 We believe that:

 - Enhancing students’ language enhances their subject learning;

 - All subjects can make a specific contribution to developing students’ literacy skills in different ways;

 - All teaching contributes to students’ development of language as oracy, listening, reading and writing are,

 - Students need vocabulary, expression and organisational control to cope with the cognitive demands